@Retention(value=RUNTIME) @Target(value=FIELD) public @interface CommandLineOption

 public abstract String[] names

-If no names are specified (and no pattern()
+If no names are specified (and no pattern() is specified), the

 name of the field itself is used.